The McQuaig Mental Agility Test ®

 Applicable to most groups and contains 50 questions with a 15‐minute time limit.
 High performers in this test are of exceptional high ability.
 E.g. top executives, research and professionals, some engineering and technical salespersons.
 People with this ability rating will be bored when employed for ongoing routine tasks.

 Appropriate for roles that require less mental ability and agility.
 It contains 50 questions with a 15-minute time limit.
 High performers will be individuals with above average ability at this level.
 E.g. skilled technical people, non-complex service employees, some shop floor supervisors and first line managers.

 MMAT V1/36 (aka The Blue Form).

-The most basic Occupational Test available within the McQuaig Psychometric System containing 36 Questions with a 20 minute time limit.
-This version is appropriate for ancillary and shop floor staff where basic understanding of language, numeracy and simple technical drawing is required.
+This is the most basic Occupational Test available within the McQuaig Psychometric System.
+It contains 36 Questions with a 20 minute time limit.
+It’s appropriate for ancillary and shop floor staff where basic understanding of language, numeracy and simple technical drawing is required.